secondnetwork/kompass/README.md

 Kompass is what a modern Laravel CMS should feel like.
 Built on Tailwind CSS 4, Livewire 4, and Laravel 13 — with a block builder, media library, drag-and-drop menus builder, multilingual content, passkey login, SEO, and role-based permissions baked in.
 No workarounds.
 No compromises.
 Built for developers who expect more.

-Still using WordPress or TYPO3?
-There's a better way.
-Kompass combines the power of Laravel with everything you need for modern web projects — without the legacy overhead.

 ## Key Features

 - **Modern Tech Stack**: Built with Laravel 13, PHP 8.2+, Livewire 4, and Tailwind CSS 4